 TAOS WOMEN ARTISTS

 When I first discussed this artistic project with a friend, she suggested I call it by the acronym SIWOT, Strong Independent Women of Taos.
-That has been its working title, but now writer Lyn Bleiler and I have compiled the photos and writings about the women into a book entitled A Precarious Balance: Creative Women in Taos.
+That was its working title, but eventually writer Lyn Bleiler and I compiled the photos and writings about the women into a book entitled A Precarious Balance: Creative Women in Taos.
 Of course, the photographs in this series represent just a few of the hundreds of such strong, creative women living and working in Taos, New Mexico.